tedee-com/tedee-lock-ble-api-doc/docs/source/ptls/hello_handshake.rst

 PTLS hello messages
 ===================

-Client side is an external device that is connected to lock and want to establish PTLS session.
+The client side is an external device that is connected to the lock and wants to establish a PTLS session.
-Server side is a Tedee lock.
+The server side is a Tedee lock.

 1. Client hello
 ---------------